-You might spot Vienna’s Riesenrad in numerous movies filmed in the city; it often makes an appearance in skyline and cityscape shots (for example in Michael Winner’s 1973 film, Scorpio).
+You might spot Vienna’s Riesenrad ferris wheel in numerous movies filmed in the city; it often makes an appearance in skyline and cityscape shots (for example in Michael Winner’s 1973 film, Scorpio).

 But this prominent landmark has also contributed some iconic moments to film and television history…